oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-1-notebook-setup.md

 Once you activate the notebook session, the block volume is re-attached.
 You can also select a different VM shape if you want or decide to add more storage to your block volume drive.

-Estimated Lab Time: 5 minutes
+Estimated Lab Time: 10 minutes

 ## Objectives
 In this lab, you will:
 * Use the Console to create a Data Science notebook session
+* Copy code from this repo into the notebook session.

 ## Prerequisites

-* You are signed-in to the Oracle Cloud Infrastructure Console using your IDCS credentials
-* You are in the Ashburn region
-* You have selected the *data-science* compartment
-* You have opened the project you created in Lab 0
+* Successful completion of Lab 0.

-## **STEP 1** Create a Notebook Session
+## **(OPTIONAL) STEP 1** Create a Notebook Session

+In this lab you are creating a notebook session. **This step is optional if the Resource Manager Stack created a notebook session on your behalf in Lab 0**.
+If that is the case, you can go directly to **Step 2**.

 1. Confirm you have completed all the prerequisites and are viewing your Data Science project.